koayyiting/T06-ID-Assignment1/README.md

 ## Interesting bugs or problems I discovered during my testing, even if you haven't addressed them yet (done)

 Using the validation check, i realise that my img src did not add the alt, which it should have so I have alt for all of them and the error is fixed.
-The Menu Bar will disappear when I select Home for the first time and the menu would not disappear when going to different section to the same page.
+The Menu Bar will disappear when I select Home for the first time and the menu would not disappear when going to different section to the same page but its still bale to press.

 ## Credits